 Guests can choose between 11 restaurants of all kinds, and tons of bars (all food, snacks, and non- and alcoholic drinks are included).
 Some of the restaurants require a reservation, so make sure you make your choices and reserve on your first day at the resort, or before you arrive through the resort’s app.

 My favorite restaurants were the Cozumel restaurant (a traditional Mexican restaurant) and the Nikkei Mashua restaurant, a Japanese and Peruvian fusion restaurant.
 So, so good!

 I stayed in one of the resort’s Superior Rooms and was very happy with it.
 These provide lots of extra space along with gorgeous views of the sea and the pool.
 You also get a balcony, a minibar, and either two double beds or a king-sized bed.

 Wi-Fi in your room is available for an extra charge.
 With all these amenities in mind, the Superior Room is going to feel like your home away from home.

 At Grand Bahia Principe Tulum, you can do a lot or do nothing at all, as you please.
-If you’re the active type, particpate in one of the dance and aerobics classes, or rent (for free) a paddle board, a kayak, or snorkeling equipment.
-Every day there is full program of organized activities, just check the board at your arrival.
+If you’re the active type, participate in one of the dance and aerobics classes, or rent (for free) a paddleboard, a kayak, or snorkeling equipment.
+Every day there is a full program of organized activities, just check the board at your arrival.

 CHECK OUT RATES & AVAILABILITY: Grand Bahia Principe Tulum